JoeRourke123/forkie/README.md

 Group 9 Project for CS1813 Assignment 1.

-A simple file repository web app, with ability to apply group permissions for users and files, hosted on Heroku!
+A simple file repository web app and command line interface, with ability to apply group permissions for users and files, hosted on Heroku!

 Hosted at: <https://file-rep0.herokuapp.com>